Broker-Dealer Accounting Conference Self-Study Webinar

 9:00 – 9:30 AM

-This session will highlight all of the latest challenges and opportunities in the Broker-Dealer industry and what to expect in the future from the perspective of financial professionals.
+This session will highlight all the latest challenges and opportunities in the broker-dealer industry and what to expect in the future from the perspective of financial professionals.
 A highly qualified expert will demonstrate how accountants can safely and efficiently keep up with changing regulatory compliance requirements, new accounting pronouncements, digital transformation and other potential risks.
 We will focus on:

 • Current market conditions